shakeel-faiz/FF/11Nov-24/N02-max.md

 ## MAX File Format - More Information

-Professionals in fields such as video game development, film production, television and architecture rely on Autodesk 3ds Max for crafting intricate 3D models and animations; the software employs proprietary file format known as 3ds Max scene file, denoted by ".max" extension, to encapsulate the entirety of project's contents; once project is saved, it becomes self-contained MAX file, housing information about scene's geometry, lighting, materials, cameras, animations and other configurations; this MAX file serves as comprehensive snapshot of the project.
+Professionals in industries such as video game production, filmmaking, television, and architecture rely on Autodesk 3ds Max to create complex 3D models and graphics; The software uses a proprietary file called a 3ds Max scene file, identified by the ".max" extension, to hold all the details of the project; Once a project is saved, it becomes a self-contained MAX file, which contains configuration information such as scene geometry, lighting, objects, camera, animation, etc. This MAX file is a detailed snapshot of the project.

 When working in 3ds Max, users have flexibility to save their ongoing work as a MAX file; this enables them to close application and later reopen MAX file to seamlessly pick up where they left off, facilitating fluid and iterative workflow; this approach is particularly beneficial for projects that demand collaboration or extended development timelines, allowing professionals to revisit, revise and refine their 3D creations as needed.